Looking To Learn A Little More About Vape Tanks? Have A Problem With Your E Cig Tank? You’re In The Right Place.

 E Liquid Cracking Tanks (Tank Crackers)

-Believe it or not some e-liquids can crack your plastic/polycarbonate tank [clearomizer]!
+Believe it or not some e-liquids can crack your plastic/polycarbonate tank [clearomiser]!

 You can find an in-depth list here – but suffice it to say it’s something in the ingredients – particularly acidic fruity ones – that CAN cause the plastic to go into meltdown – literally.

-It’s rare – I’ve personally never experienced it.
+It’s rare – I’ve personally never experienced it or heard from anyone else that has.
 But it does and can happen so something to consider if you’re using a plastic rather than Pyrex glass tank 😉

 The exception to this rule is the Innokin iSub.
 This tank was produced with a German made polycarbonate that won’t crack or discolour when used with these flavours.